CV

 SELECTED PAPERS

-• 2013 (forthcoming).
+• 2013.
 Gieseking, J. “At Home and Abroad, from Promised Land to Land of the Free: Tracing Contemporary Pinkwashing in Everyday Lesbian-Queer Lives in NYC.”
 Homonationalism & Pinkwashing, Center for Lesbian and Gay Studies at the Graduate Center CUNY, New York.

 • 2012.
 Gieseking, J. “Queering the Right to the City: The Geographical Imagination of Lesbian Cities in Chako Paul, New York, and Berlin.”
 American Studies Association, San Juan, Puerto Rico.